 - installing recycling bins in public places in Civic

-- targeting community waste education campaigns, including interesting and informative tours of the Mugga Lane Materials Recovery Facility.
+- targeting community waste education campaigns, including interesting and informative tours.

 Australian Packaging Covenant